In 2020, Japan's advertising expenditure decreased significantly due to the impact of the spread of COVID-19.

 The internet's biggest appeal is full on-demand.
 That's what people demand from TV too.

-Furthermore, the emergence of YouTubers showed that posting interesting videos online can generate revenue.
-Even without large-scale operations like TV stations, a new business model for individual entrepreneurs has emerged within the world of media and video.
+Furthermore, the emergence of YouTubers demonstrated that posting interesting videos online can generate revenue.
+This has created a new business model within the media and video world, one driven by individual entrepreneurs, not just large corporations like TV stations.

-Moreover, the internet's greatest appeal is full on-demand access.
+Moreover, the internet's greatest appeal is its full on-demand nature.
 That means consumers can watch the content they want, when they want.
 Television, however, doesn't operate that way.
-This is likely due to the interplay with advertising.
+This is likely due to the need to balance advertising.

 Oku: Looking at the MCR data from earlier, after the pandemic, the wake-up times for teens, both male and female, shifted about an hour later.
 Without the commute time, they can relax at home longer, leading to slightly later bedtimes.